Flink Cookbook¶

 statement, it may be due to idle partitions and the way watermarks advance and are propagated.
 Flink automatically marks a Kafka partition as idle if no events come withinsql.tables.scan.idle-timeout

 duration.
 When a partition is marked as idle, it does not contribute to the watermark calculation until a new event arrives.
 Try to set the idle timeout for table scans to ensure that Flink considers partitions idle after a certain period of inactivity.
-May be try to create a table with a watermark definition to handle idle partitions and ensure that watermarks advance correctly
+Try to create a table with a watermark definition to handle idle partitions and ensure that watermarks advance correctly.

 Identify which watermark is calculated¶